wgm-applied-math/srbench/docs/user_guide.md

 If you make changes to the images and want to upload, first you create a docker account.

-Then, change `scripts/make_docker_compose_file.sh` and to use your docker hub ID.
-Also change the id in the base dockerfiles (`argDockerfile` and `alg-Dockerfile`).
+Then, change the image name `srbench` in `scripts/make_docker_compose_file.sh` to your docker hub ID before running it.

 Now you can run `bash scripts/make_docker_compose_file.sh`, then `docker compose build`.

-On the website, create a repository with the name of the service you want to push (that is, the name of the algorithm, _e.g._ `feat`) Login in the with `docker login`, and run `docker push docker_hub_id/alg_name:latest`, where `latest` is the tag.
+On the dockerhub website, create a repository with the name of the service you want to push (that is, the name of the algorithm, _e.g._ `feat`) Login in the with `docker login`, and run `docker push docker_hub_id/alg_name:latest`, where `latest` is the tag.

 ### Using singularity

-To use singularity (_i.e._ you need to move your images to a cluster) you may need to push to dockerhub first.
+To use singularity (_e.g._, you need to use your images on a cluster without docker support) you may need to use singularity, which requires you to push your to dockerhub first.

-Create a folder for the `.sif` files.
+First, create a folder for the `.sif` files.

 Pull the image with `singularity pull folder/name.sif docker://user_id/image`.
 It will convert the docker container into something singularity can use.